 Truthfully, a handful of the naysayers had a point.
 If you truly have differentiating software IP (read: a complex and differentiated scientific algorithm) it probably is wise to keep a bit of the continued R&D around that asset in-house.
 That said, very few executives actually understand what Core IP really is.

 Two trends have rapidly pushed companies to rethink their “not invented here” mindset.
-First, the title wave of innovation continues to swell, forcing software product companies to quickly adapt to new trends.
-The intersection of mobile and cloud computing with social media and vast amounts of information allows for a myriad of always on, context aware, and highly engaging products to be brought to market.
+First, the tidal wave of innovation continues to swell, forcing software product companies to quickly adapt to new trends.
+The intersection of mobile and cloud computing with social media and vast amounts of information allows for a myriad of always-on, context-aware, and highly engaging products to be brought to market.
 Software products are quickly becoming an extension of the person, and product companies must quickly adopt emerging techniques in order to retain market share.
 It’s nearly impossible for companies to keep up while they simultaneously focus on their business.

 The market has embraced the software product development services industry.
 No longer is it taboo to retain a product development partner to help accelerate product innovation.
 In fact, the trend has totally reversed.
 It is now nearly impossible to maintain market share without it.
 Software product development partners are now the industry’s best friend.